michaeljclark/rv8/doc/src/mmio.md

 - UART (Universal Asychronous Receiver / Transmitter)
 - HTIF (Host Target Interface)

-The UART MMIO layout is based on a 8250, the RTC device is based on version 1.9.1 of the RISC-V Privileged Specification.
-The PLIC device has a custom scalable layout based on principles outlined in the RISC-V Privileged Specification.
-The IPI device is a simple bitfield with one bit per hart, which when set will raise a software interrupt on each destiniation hart.
-The HTIF device emulates the console input output protocol used by BBL.
+The UART MMIO layout is based on a 8250.
+The RTC device is based on version 1.9.1 of the RISC-V Privileged Specification.
+The PLIC  has a layout based on [RISCVEMU](http://bellard.org/riscvemu/).
+The IPI device is a bitfield with one bit per hart, which when set will raise a software interrupt on each destiniation hart.
+The HTIF device emulates the console protocol used by BBL.

 ## Memory layout